ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 -   64bit archives (`.tar.gz`) on macOS
 -   32bit and 64bit archives (`.zip`) and installers (`.exe`) on Windows

 We provide archives containing only Geth, and archives containing Geth along with the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
 Read our [`README`][geth-readme-exe] for more information about these executables.

 Download these bundles from the [Go Ethereum Downloads][geth-dl] page.

-## Run inside Docker container
+## Docker container

 If you prefer containerized processes, we maintain a Docker image with recent snapshot builds from our `develop` branch on DockerHub.
 We maintain four different Docker images for running the latest stable or development versions of Geth.

 -   `ethereum/client-go:latest` is the latest development version of Geth (default)
 -   `ethereum/client-go:stable` is the latest stable version of Geth